stitchdata/docs/_saas-integrations/google-ecommerce/google-ecommerce-latest.md

 feature-summary: |
   Stitch's {{ integration.display_name }} integration replicates data using the {{ integration.api | flatify | strip }}.
 Refer to the [Schema](#schema) section for a list of objects available for replication.

 # -------------------------- #
-#     Integration Tables     #
-# -------------------------- #

-tables:
-## ECommerce Table
-  - name: "ecommerce123456789_v2"
-    doc-link:
-    description: "your Google ECommerce data."
-    notes:
-    replication-method: "Key-based Incremental"
-    attribution-window: true
-    primary-key: "id"
-    nested-structures: false
-    attribute-notes: This table will contain the following attributes.
-For more info, click the links to check out Google's documentation.
-    attributes:
-      - name: ID (<code>id</code>) - This column is a unique identifier generated during replication.
-      - name: <strong>accountid</strong> - This column contains the account ID associated with your Google Analytics ECommerce account.
-      - name: <strong><a href="https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=traffic_sources&jump=ga_campaign" target="new">campaign</a></strong> - This column contains the campaign name (<a href="https://support.google.com/analytics/answer/1033867?hl=en">utm_campaign</a>)
-      - name: <strong><a href="https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=traffic_sources&jump=ga_keyword" target="new">keyword</a></strong> - This column contains the keyword description (<a href="https://support.google.com/analytics/answer/1033867?hl=en" target="new">utm_term</a>)
-      - name: <strong><a href="https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=traffic_sources&jump=ga_medium" target="new">medium</a></strong> - This column contains the medium name (<a href="https://support.google.com/analytics/answer/1033867?hl=en" target="new">utm_medium</a>)
-      - name: <strong>profileid</strong> - This column contains your Google Analytics profile ID.
-      - name: <strong>profilename</strong> - This column contains your Google Analytics profile name.
-      - name: <strong><a href="https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=traffic_sources&jump=ga_socialnetwork" target="new">socialnetwork</a></strong> - This column contains the name of the social network (e.g. Facebook, YouTube, etc.)
-      - name: <strong><a href="https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=traffic_sources&jump=ga_source" target="new">source</a></strong> - This column contains the name of the order source. (<a href="https://support.google.com/analytics/answer/1033867?hl=en" target="new">utm_source</a>)
-      - name: <strong>transactionid</strong> - This column contains the order ID, which you can use to join the referral data back to your orders data.
-You can refer to <a href="https://support.google.com/analytics/answer/1009612?hl=en" target="new">Google’s documentation</a> if you need some background on tracking setup and management.
-      - name: <strong>transactions</strong> - This column contains the total number of transactions.

-# -------------------------- #
 #      Setup Instructions    #
 # -------------------------- #

 requirements-list:
-  - item: "**The user creating the integration has at least [Read & Analyze permissions](https://support.google.com/analytics/answer/2884495?hl=en) and that there's data in the account.** If the profile you use to connect doesn’t have these permissions (or there’s no data in the account), you’ll receive an error message like this:

-   > “Something went wrong.
-None of the Google Analytics profiles associated with the credentials you’ve supplied contain data that Stitch can access.
-Please make sure that the credentials you’ve supplied have appropriate access.”"
+  - item: |
+      **At least Read & Analyze permissions in the account you want to connect to Stitch**.
+[See Google's documentation for more info](https://support.google.com/analytics/answer/2884495?hl=en){:target="new"}.

+  - item: "**To have recent data in the account you want to connect to Stitch.** Verify that there is data from the past 30 days in the account before continuing."

-  - item: "**All ad-blocking software you are currently using is paused**.
+  - item: "**To pause all ad-blocking software**.
 Because Google authentication uses pop ups, you may encounter issues if ad blockers aren't disabled during the setup."

+  - item: |
-  - item: "**Your account has the [Enable ECommerce](https://support.google.com/analytics/answer/1009612?hl=en) setting turned on.** If you have ECommerce data in your accuont, this setting is already enabled and you can move on."
+      **To enable the [Enable ECommerce](https://support.google.com/analytics/answer/1009612?hl=en){:target="new"} setting in your Google Analytics account.** If you have ECommerce data in your account, this setting is already enabled and you can move on.

-requirements-info:

 setup-steps:
   - title: "add integration"
-    # content: |
-      # starting with 4., add instructions for additional fields in UI
-  - title: "Authorizing Stitch & Selecting a Google Analytics Profile"
+  - title: "Authorize Stitch and select a Google Analytics profile"
     anchor: "auth-select-ga-profile"
     content: |
-      1. Next, you’ll be prompted to log into your Google account and to approve Stitch’s access to your Google ECommerce data. **Note that we will only ever read your data.**
+      1. Next, you’ll be prompted to log into your Google account and to approve Stitch’s access to your {{ integration.display_name }} data. **Note that we will only ever read your data.**
       2. Click **Allow** to continue.
       3. After your credentials are validated, you’ll be prompted to select the Google Analytics profile you want to connect to Stitch:

          ![Selecting a Google Analytics profile.]({{site.baseurl}}/images/integrations/ga-select-profiles.png)

-         **Remember: profiles need to have Read & Analyze permissions to be detected by Stitch.** If you don’t see the profile you want in this list, we recommend that you double-check the permission settings.
+         **Remember:** Profiles need to have Read & Analyze permissions to be detected by Stitch.
+If you don’t see the profile you want in this list, we recommend that you double-check the permission settings.
       4. When finished, click **Continue** to save the integration and complete the setup.
   - title: "replication frequency"
-  - title: "track data"

 # -------------------------- #
+#     Replication Notes      #
+# -------------------------- #

+replication-sections:
+  - content: |
+      {% include integrations/saas/attribution-windows.html %}

+# -------------------------- #
 #        Schema Notes        #
 # -------------------------- #

 # Looking for the table schemas & info?
-# Each table has a its own .md file in /_integration-schemas/saas-integration
+# Each table has a its own .md file in /_integration-schemas/google-ecommerce

-# Remove this if you don't need it:
-# schema-sections:
+schema-sections:
-  - title: "Schema Notes"
-    anchor: "schema-notes"
-    content: |
+  - content: |
-      After the first successful sync of your Google ECommerce data, you'll see a single table in your data warehouse.
+      After the first successful sync of your {{ integration.display_name }} data, you'll see a single table in your data warehouse.
 The table follows this naming convention:

       `ecommerce[GA profile id]_integration version`

-      Here's an example: `ecommerce123456789_v2`.
+      For example: `ecommerce123456789_v2`.
 In this case, the profile ID is `123456789` and the version of the ECommerce integration is `2`.
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}